 Traditional Kiribath is a savory dish, usually made with coconut milk, water, rice, and salt; it is usually eaten with a spicy coconut sambol called “pol sambol”.

-However, seeing I have this huge sweet tooth, I figured I would make a slightly sweetened version – with honey and blueberries; though, if you happen to prefer raspberries or blackberries or even strawberries, I think they would work just as well.
-I also boiled the rice in a mix of coconut milk and water, while traditional kiribath has the coconut milk added in after the rice is semi-boiled in water first.
-Much like traditional kiribath, I did let my blueberry version cool (somewhat) before cutting it into squares.
+However, seeing I have this huge sweet tooth, I figured I would make a slightly sweetened version – with honey and blueberries.
+Though, if you happen to prefer raspberries or blackberries, or even strawberries, I think they would work just as well.

-Even though rice is a staple in our home, I never really thought much about it’s benefits and some facts just blew me away – so, in honor of it being National Nutrition Month, here are some interesting facts about U.S.-Grown Rice that might help you “Think-Rice” too…
+Even though rice is a staple in our home, I never really thought much about its benefits and some facts just blew me away – so, in honor of it being National Nutrition Month, here are some interesting facts about U.S.-Grown Rice that might help you “Think-Rice” too.

-• U.S.-grown rice is quite nutrient dense with over 15 vitamins and minerals including folate, iron and zinc!
+- U.S.-grown rice is quite nutrient dense with over 15 vitamins and minerals including folate, iron, and zinc!

-• Consuming U.S.-grown rice triggers the neurotransmitter serotonin in the brain which helps regulate and improve our mood!
+- Consuming U.S.-grown rice triggers the neurotransmitter serotonin in the brain, which helps regulate and improve our mood!

 Ingredients